ThriveAudio/775mv.com-frontend/README.md

 - [ ] checkout
   - [ ] scroll to cart and show it's empty when placing order
   - [ ] select country instead of typing
+  - [ ] change cart and checkout check to opening payment method tab instead of placing order
 - [ ] email
   - [ ] confirmation
   - [ ] validation